nstefan55/Weather-App-with-API/README.md

 # Weather App with Api Integration

-## Fetches Data through frontend and pulls data from open weather map database and displays on the screen
+## Fetches Data through frontend and pulls data from open weather map backend database through an API and displays on the screen

 Api source: https://openweathermap.org/